jricho/iot/sprint0/sprint0.md

 ### Version Control ###

-If you have not already done so, you will need to install Git on your local computer and sign up for a free GitHub account.
-Downloads and instructions can be found at these links.
+If you have not already done so, you will need to install Git on your local computer.

+[Download and instructions for installing Git](https://git-scm.com/downloads)

+Following that, you will need to sign up for a free GitHub account

-[Download and instructions for installing Git](https://git-scm.com/downloads) [Sign up for a free GitHub account](https://github.com/)
+[Sign up for a free GitHub account](https://github.com/)

 Once you have Git installed locally and have each created GitHub accounts.
 You are ready to start.